itom-project/plugins/Ximea/docs/ximea.rst

 Installation
 ============

-Install the XIMEA API (http://www.ximea.com/support/documents/4, currently tested with version 4.0.0.5 and 4.4.0) and check that your camera runs with the internal XiViewer from XIMEA.
+Install the XIMEA API (http://www.ximea.com/support/documents/4, currently tested with version 4.10.0.0) and check that your camera runs with the internal XiViewer from XIMEA.
 If this is the case, the camera should also run with itom.

 If you want to externally trigger the camera, make sure that you check if your GPIO pins require a 5V or 24V signal.
 Some cameras